Kawasaki Teryx - Axles & CVs: Stock vs Heavy‑Duty

 • Better abrasion and tear resistance.

-• Often found on HD axles; can handle more angle without splitting.
+• Often on HD axles, can handle more angle without splitting.

 • Clamp quality